bogwonch/Thesis-Essay/Thesis.md

 afaefff8 afa0fffc 27a4fff4 2805ffff 24030fab 0101010c
 ````

-Clearly the shell code is far from ideal.
+The shell code is far from ideal.
 A decompilation of the PIP header can be seen in Table 5.7, but an immediately obvious flaw is that the PIP header used has a nil byte in it.
 Even discarding the long sequence of nil bytes in the middle of the program (which could be filled with any value as it is not executed) the shell code is long.
 This really isn't a particularly effective bit of shell code.
-The earlier shell code in Table 5.6 was much shorter; so why is this one so much longer?

   Description                Value
   -------------------------  --------------------------------------------------------------